LGUG2Z/komorebi/README.md

 #### Focus Follows Mouse

-Komorebi supports two focus-follows-mouse implementations; the native Windows X-Mouse implementation, which treats the desktop, the task bar and the system tray as windows and switches focus to them eagerly, and a custom `komorebi` implementation which only considers windows managed by `komorebi` as valid targets to switch focus to when moving the mouse.
+`komorebi` supports two focus-follows-mouse implementations; the native Windows Xmouse implementation, which treats the desktop, the task bar, and the system tray as windows and switches focus to them eagerly, and a custom `komorebi` implementation, which only considers windows managed by `komorebi` as valid targets to switch focus to when moving the mouse.

 When calling any of the `komorebic` commands related to focus-follows-mouse functionality, the `komorebi`